McBride’s Brotherly Quest…

 Zooey Deschanel’s part as the bride to be and damsel in distress and Natalie Portman’s later appearance as a warrior with a quest and a heart, almost mirrored the male lead performances.
 Despite all the criticisms for this movie, Wikipedia reports Portman was praised for her performance by Entertainment Weekly as “fierce and funny as a babe warrior…good with dirty words” and reportedly loved her comic part.

 titty totty filled bromance for boys.
-But I found it more amusing that your above average rom-com.
+But I found it more amusing than your above-average rom-com.
 As I’m sure both ladies were cast for totty effect, for the boys as were later characters they encounter.
-But girls – not to worry – there’s still James Franco and Damian Lewis for us totty wise, but don’t tell your strict polite Charles Dance adoring mother is in it – as it’s would be like showing her that John Hannah appearance in Spartacus (2010-11).
-As Danny McBride would probably say in his unique, sardonic manner “Fuck that, just show her Starter for 10 (2006)”.
+But girls – not to worry – there’s still James Franco and Damian Lewis for us totty wise.
+But don’t tell your strict polite Charles Dance adoring mother-in-law he is in it – as it’s would be like showing her that John Hannah appearance in Spartacus (2010-11).
+As Danny McBride would probably say in his unique, sardonic manner “Fuck that, just show her Starter for 10 “.

 Weeper Rating: 😦/10